MI6-Pikes00/CY-Shop/README.md

 ## Known Bugs

 - Problem with the *Delete Account*: Requires a second entry after validation in the console for the correct deletion of the account.
-- Problem with the *indentation* when displaying stocks.